getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 });
 ```

-There are two common real-world use cases for the `fingerprint` attribute:
+The two common real-world use cases for the `fingerprint` attribute are demonstrated below:

 &nbsp;
 #### Example: Split up a group into more groups (groups are too big)